Program & Abstracts / OCNC2015

 10:00-13:00 Parallel Sessions

-Biologists: Kenji Doya Introduction to numerical methods for ordinary and partial differential equations
+Biologists: Kenji Doya Introduction to numerical methods for ordinary and partial differential equation

 Theoreticians: Yoko Yazaki-Sugiyama Neuronal basis for information processing. / Meeting Room 1